Retiree Benefits Heading link

-For information about retirement and investment plans, as well as additional planning tools and information, visit the Retirement and Investment Plans page.
+For information about retirement and investment plans, as well as additional planning tools and information, visit the University of Illinois Systems Human Resources website Retirement and Investment Plans page.

 Annual Retirement Recognition Luncheon & Ceremony

-Each spring, UIC holds its annual Retirement Luncheon & Ceremony recognizing faculty and staff who retired from University service between August 16th and August 15th of the previous year.
-For further information about the luncheon, visit the Retirement Recognition page.
+Each year, UIC hosts a special event to celebrate faculty and staff who retired from University service between August 16th and August 15th of the previous year.
+For further information about this year’s event, visit the Retirement Recognition page.